 Only about one-quarter of African Americans seek mental health care, compared to 40% of whites.
 Here are some reasons why:

-- Socio-economic factors. play a part too and can make treatment options less available.
-According to the U.S. Census Bureau, as of 2012, 19% of African Americans have no form of health insurance.
+- Socio-economic factors play a part too and can make treatment options less available.
+According to the U.S. Census Bureau, as of 2012, 19% of African Americans had no form of health insurance.
 The Affordable Care Act is making it easier and more affordable to get insured.

-- A lack of African American mental health professionals.
+- Lack of African American mental health professionals.
 Only 3.7% of members in the American Psychiatric Association and 1.5% of members in the American Psychological Association are African American.

-Some studies indicate that African Americans metabolize many medications more slowly than the general population, yet we are more likely to receive higher dosages.
+Some studies indicate that African Americans metabolize many medications more slowly than the general population yet are more likely to receive higher dosages.
 This may result in a greater chance of negative side-effects and a decreased likelihood of sticking with treatment.

 Provider Bias and Inequality of Care

-Conscious or unconscious bias from providers and lack of cultural competence results in misdiagnosis and poorer quality of care for African Americans.
+Conscious or unconscious bias from providers and lack of cultural competence result in misdiagnosis and poorer quality of care for African Americans.

-African Americans, especially African American women, are more likely to experience and mention physical symptoms related to mental health problems.
+African Americans, especially women, are more likely to experience and mention physical symptoms related to mental health problems.
 For example, you may describe bodily aches and pains when talking about depression.
 A health care provider who is not culturally competent might not recognize these as symptoms of a mental health condition.
-Additionally, African American men are more likely to receive a misdiagnosis of schizophrenia, when expressing symptoms related to mood disorders or PTSD.
+Additionally, men are more likely to receive a misdiagnosis of schizophrenia when expressing symptoms related to mood disorders or PTSD.

 Given this bias and the negative impact they have on our care, it is easy to understand why so many African Americans mistrust health professionals in general and avoid accessing care.
 While you have a reason to doubt whether professionals will mistreat you or not, don’t let this fear prevent you from seeking care.
 The section below gives ideas on how to find the right provider for you.